physgun-com/hytale-sourcequery/README.md

 A2S query protocol plugin for Hytale servers.
 Lets game server browsers query your server for info, player list, and rules.

+You can find this plugin on CurseForge - https://www.curseforge.com/hytale/mods/source-query-a2s

 ## Building

 ```bash